MicrosoftDocs/architecture-center/docs/example-scenario/devops/automated-api-deployments-apiops-content.md

 Apart from the task of setting up repository permissions, consider implementing the following security measures in Git repositories that synchronize to API Management instances:

-- **Branch protection**: Protect the branches that represent the state of the API Management instances from having changes pushed to them directly.
-Require every change to be proposed by a PR that is reviewed by at least one other person.
-Also use PRs to do automatic checks.

-- **PR review**: Require PRs to have at least one reviewer, to enforce the four-eyes principle.
+- **Pull Request (PR) Review**: Use branches and protect the branches that represent the state of the API Management instances from having changes pushed to them directly.
+Require PRs to have at least one reviewer, to enforce the four-eyes principle.
 You can also use the [GitHub code owners](https://docs.github.com/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/about-code-owners) feature to define individuals or teams that are responsible for reviewing specific files in a repository.
 - **Immutable history**: Only allow new commits on top of existing changes.
 Immutable history is especially important for auditing purposes.

-- **Further security measures**: Require your GitHub users to activate two-factor authentication.
-Also, allow only signed commits, which can't be altered after the fact.
+- **Multi-factor authentication**: Require your GitHub users to activate two-factor authentication.
+- **Signed Commits**: Allow only signed commits that can't be altered after the fact.

 ### Operations